himanshurawlani/RottenBananas/README.md

-# Mod of TF Lite Android App to detect freshness of bananas
+# Android Application to detect freshness of bananas